dachcom-digital/pimcore-i18n/docs/28_StaticRoutes.md

 > **Info:** Why not using the default pimcore translation service you may asking?
 We also thought about that.
 > The reason is: It's quite dangerous to add routing translations to the backend since they could get changed by customers / translation services very easily which could lead to serious SEO problems.

+## Optional Locale in Url
+The I18nBundle allows you to have domains without a locale fragment in url.
+For Example:
+- `domain.com/about-us`
+- `domain.com/news`

+To achieve that you just set the language property to the `domain.com` document which is also a pimcore site.
+Easy!
+But for static routes, the pattern always requires the locale part.
+Pimcore allows [optional placeholders](https://pimcore.com/docs/5.0.x/MVC/Routing_and_URLs/Custom_Routes.html#page_Building_URLs_based_on_Custom_Routes) so instead of `%_locale` just add `{%_locale}` to your reverse element.

 ## href-lang Generator
 Now let's create a event listener to generate valid alternate links for our news entries: